technoidentity/devfractal/resources/java/ModernJavaInActionPart1.md

     > answer : b

-5. Lambdas should be used for(can select multiple):
-   a. methods that are used only once or twice
-   b. methods that are short
-   c. methods that consist of multiple lines
-   d. methods that are difficult to define
+5. Lambdas should be used for(can select multiple): a. methods that are used only once or twice b. methods that are short c. methods that consist of multiple lines d. methods that are difficult to define

 > answers : a,b

 7. Which of the following is true regarding Streams API(can select multiple):
     a.
-It provides internal iteration
-   b.
-It provides external iteration
-   c.
-It supports parallel processing on multi core computers
+It provides internal iteration b.
+It provides external iteration c.
+It supports parallel processing on multi core computers d.
-   d.
 It uses multi-threaded code that is error-prone and difficult

-   >answer : a,c
+    > answer : a,c

-8. The parallelism using Streams API works only if the methods passed to library methods:
-   a. have no interaction during execution between components
+8. The parallelism using Streams API works only if the methods passed to library methods: a. have no interaction during execution between components
-   b. have mutable shared objects
-   c. use functions as first-class values
-   d. use multiple threads
+    b. have mutable shared objects c. use functions as first-class values d. use multiple threads

     > answer : a

-9. If an interface method is preceded by the keyword _default_, then it means that:
+9. If an interface method is preceded by the keyword _default_, then it means
-    a. an implementing class doesn’t need to implement it
-    b. all concrete classes must implement it
-    c. only one concrete class can implement it
-    d. an implementing class must implement it
+    that: a. an implementing class doesn’t need to implement it b. all concrete classes must implement it c. only one concrete class can implement it d. an implementing class must implement it

     > answer : a

-10. The behavior parameterization means:
-    a. the ability to define a method that takes multiple behaviors as parameters and returns the same result
-    b. the ability to define a method that takes multiple behaviors as parameters and uses them to accomplish different behaviors.
-    c. the ability to define a method that takes a single parameter and returns different behaviors as the result
-    d. the ability to define a method that is implemented by multiple classes
+10. The behavior parameterization means: a. the ability to define a method that takes multiple behaviors as parameters and returns the same result b. the ability to define a method that takes multiple behaviors as parameters and uses them to accomplish different behaviors. c. the ability to define a method that takes a single parameter and returns different behaviors as the result d. the ability to define a method that is implemented by multiple classes

     > answer : b